MahmonirB/react-native-RTK-boilerplate/README.md

 A react native, redux toolkit, react-navigation and typescript template which everybody can clone and use it as a starting point of project.

+## Getting start

+To start your own project, you can create it from this template to install all useful packages once.
+  `npx react-native init MyApp --template MahmonirB/react-native-RTK-boilerplate`

 ## Contains

 - "react-native": "0.68.2"